Arthur Saxon: Career

 Arno Patschke, known as Arno Saxon on stage, a performer and former Greco-Roman wrestler from Germany was eager to make money performing strongman acts.
-He traveled to Leipzig, where he convinced Oscard Hilgenfeldt and Arthur Hennig to join him in creating the "Greatest Strong Show" in the country.
+He traveled to Leipzig, where he convinced Oscard Hilgenfeldt and Arthur Hennig (Saxon) to join him in creating the "Greatest Strong Show" in the country.

-Eventually Arthur's two brothers, Kurt and Hermann joined the group as well, forming the "Saxon Trio," and in 1897, the Trio began performing for a circus in Europe.
-In one act, Arthur Saxon lifted his seated brothers on a barbell with one arm.
+Eventually Saxon's two brothers, Kurt and Hermann joined the group as well, forming the "Saxon Trio," and in 1897, they began performing for a circus in Europe.
+In one act, Saxon lifted his seated brothers on a barbell with one arm.
 Another popular portion of their performances included opening the stage to anyone who challenged the validity of a lift, to try for themselves.

 At one point during a bent press performance Saxon claimed the act could not be repeated by the famous Eugen Sandow.
 Unbeknownst to Saxon, on February 26, 1898, Sandow, in the audience at the time, accepted the challenge.
 Sandow was unable to replicate the lift and, in retaliation, took the Saxon Trio to court.
-In the case Sandow won with a ruling that he had "handled the bell in exactly the same bodily attitude as Arthur", the judge not fully understanding the lift.
+In the case, Sandow won with a ruling that he had "handled the bell in exactly the same bodily attitude as Arthur," the judge not fully understanding the lift.

-Personal Records
+Personal records

-Saxon recorded several of his personal records in his books "The Development of Physical Power" and "The Text Book of Weightlifting".
+Saxon recorded several of his personal records in his books The Development of Physical Power (1905) and The Text Book of Weightlifting (1910).